 Days before the demolition of one of the tower blocks in the regeneration project, I had the opportunity to experience first-hand the vacant flats from the inside.
-I wanted to evoke the memory of the departed – the flats had been unlived in for some time so I could only capture an indication of them through pictures of the dust-blanketed empty interiors.
+I wanted to evoke the memory of the departed – the flats had been unlived in for some time.

 In Window Triptych (pictures 1-3), the wallpaper in the central picture hints at the room’s former glory.
 Despite the condensation, mottled damp, flies, and mouse droppings, the sunlight through the net curtains infuses a warming beauty.
 A feeling of spiritual departure is projected as traces of lives once lived are about to be demolished forever.